w3c/WebPlatformWG/meetings/15decWC.md

-  <p>Please add your name, and agenda requests here through a Pull Request, or by mail in the public-webapps mailing list - which will result in it being posted here - or to the chairs of the Web Platform group - in which case it won't be posted publicly.</p>
+  <p>Please add your name, and agenda requests here by <a href="https://github.com/w3c/WebPlatformWG/blob/gh-pages/meetings/15decWC.md">editing a branch and making a Pull Request</a>, or by mail in the public-webapps mailing list - which will result in it being posted here - or to the chairs of the Web Platform group - in which case it won't be posted publicly.</p>

  </body>
 </html>